Marie von Schleinitz: Youth

-Marie – nicknamed "Mimi" – was born in Rome as daughter of Baron Ludwig August von Buch, Prussian ambassador to the Holy See.
-Her father died in 1845, and her mother, Marie, married Prince Hermann Anton von Hatzfeldt zu Trachenberg (1808–1874) in 1847.
-By this marriage, the economic situation of mother and daughter, which until then had not been comfortable, was improved due to the wealth of Hatzfeldt. von Schleinitz was trained as a pianist from her early youth; taught by such virtuosos as Carl Tausig, she developed a remarkable musical talent.
+Marie – nicknamed "Mimi" – was born in Rome as daughter of Ludwig August von Buch, Prussian ambassador to the Holy See.
+Her father died in 1845, and her mother, Marie von Nimptsch (1820–1897), married Prince Hermann Anton von Hatzfeldt zu Trachenberg (1808–1874) in 1847.
+By this marriage, the economic situation of mother and daughter, which until then had not been comfortable, improved due to the wealth of the Hatzfeldt family.
+Marie was trained as a pianist from her early youth; taught by such virtuosos as Carl Tausig, she developed a remarkable musical talent.
 Her acquaintance with Franz Liszt, who also showed interest in the advancement of her musical abilities, dates from this period.

 Marriages

 In 1865 von Schleinitz married Baron Alexander von Schleinitz (1807–1885), then Prussian minister of the royal household.
 Her husband was thirty-five years older than her.
-In 1879 they were made count and countess by emperor William I, German Emperor.
+In 1879 they were made Count and Countess by emperor William I, German Emperor.
 They had no children.